gerrymandr/python-mander/README.md

 ## Requirements:

-* Python 2
+* Python 2.7
 * pip
 * A compiler that supports C++ 11.
-  * If using GCC, must use version 5 or greater
+  * If using GCC, must use [version 4.9 or greater](https://github.com/nlohmann/json#supported-compilers).

 ## Recommended
 *  virtualenv